-Click here for the audio version
+Click here for an edited audio version

 Falls at home

 As a category falls probably climb to the top of the ladder as far as incident frequency.
 Perhaps more so in the older population.
 This might be understandable.
-As muscles are used less as we age, the receptors informing our brain of movement slow down in response.
-This is not helped by muscle wasting or atrophy, the official given name.
-The nerves tell our brain how to move using feedback information from the tendons and tension.
-Together with reflexes, the system may work slowly compared to when we were younger.
+As muscles are used less as we age, the messages informing our brain slow down.
+This whole aging process is not helped by muscle wasting (atrophy).
+The nerves tell our brain how to move using ‘feedback’ information from the tendons and tension.
+Together with our reflexes the system work slower compared to when we were younger.
 See article (break a leg!)
 As we age we find that it is less easy to adjust so that sways and tilts turn into that nasty off-balance effect.
 Add in tinnitus, congestion, infections in the inner ear and the risk of falling is compounded.

 Accidents in younger people

 When my stepson sent me a picture of his friend’s effort to mow the lawn, he was taken with the fact it was not just the grass that his friend was trimming.
 His friend managed to sever a few toes as well at the same time.
 Lack of concentration?
 Well, yes, but he was not wearing sensible shoes.
 In fact, he was wearing sandals.
-Rotary mowers are unforgiving when it meets flesh.
+Rotary mowers are unforgiving when it meets flesh!